BIOHACKING

 Medically Reviewed

-If you’ve ever wondered why you can pop out of bed in the morning no problem while your partner or friend can sleep until noon, there’s actually science behind this.
-Meet your chronotype.
+If you’ve ever wondered why you can pop out of bed at the crack of dawn with no issue while your partner or friend prefers to sleep until mid-morning, science has a reason.
+Meet your sleep chronotype.

 What are the different chronotypes, and what do they mean?

-According to a November 2009 study in Nature and Science of Sleep , the sleep onset, body temperature, and melatonin markers for sleep are two to three hours later for evening chronotypes than morning chronotypes.
-Because of their delayed alertness and sleepiness rhythms, evening chronotypes can stay up later.
-The study also suggests that morning chronotypes often start to experience sleepiness in the middle of the day while evening chronotypes start feeling sleepy around nine hours later in the evening.
+With their delayed alertness and sleepiness rhythms, evening chronotypes can stay up later.
+Morning chronotypes often start to experience sleepiness in the middle of the day, while evening chronotypes start feeling sleepy around nine hours later in the evening.

-• Dolphins are light sleepers and tend to have trouble staying asleep at night.
+• Dolphins are light sleepers and tend to have trouble staying asleep.
+Some may have insomnia.
 Their peak productivity hours are in the mid-morning to early afternoon.

 • Lions wake up early and have their peak productivity hours in the morning.
 They tend to get tired in the early evening.

-• Bears have energy cycles that rise and fall with the sun and are most productive in the daytime.
+• Bears have energy cycles that rise and fall with the sun, and they are most productive in the daytime.

 Can your environment and lifestyle influence your chronotype?

-That said, age, social cues and where you live can also influence your chronotype, Kang says.
-For example, urban dwellers are exposed to bright outdoor light for only a few hours each day, a June 2019 study in the Yale Journal of Biology and Medicine found.
-“In contrast, rural dwellers from pre-industrial societies are exposed to bright outdoor light during practically all hours of sunlight,” Kang says.
-“Light and darkness are the most powerful zeitgebers, or time givers, which are environmental cues to entrain our body’s circadian rhythm,” she explains.
+That said, age, social cues, and where you live can also influence your chronotype, Kang says.
+“Light and darkness are the most powerful zeitgebers, or time givers," she adds, "which are environmental cues to entrain our body’s circadian rhythm,” she explains.

 How your chronotype can affect your health and sleep